Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 (Sup, Robbie Coltrane?
 What’s it like being in a franchise that doesn’t make you swim in caviar?)

-This is how I roll up to every party.
+This is also how I roll up to every party.
+Complete with the baby.

 “Bring me Dumbledore and the Wookiee.”